6 Arms Music Center

-I teach courses in jazz and popular music, both of which I define quite broadly.
+I teach courses in jazz and popular music, both of which I define broadly.
 When people ask what I do, however, I usually prefer a kind of shorthand: I'm a jazz saxophonist.
-And it's true, because both my teaching and my scholarship are deeply informed by my more that twenty years as a musician.
+And it's true, because both my teaching and my scholarship are deeply informed by more than twenty years as a musician.
 I offer a range of jazz-related courses, including two jazz history courses (this and this), an upper level theory course, a seminar course in improvised music for majors, and others.
 As for popular music, I offer a writing intensive course and a seminar course for majors, among others.
 I also teach two musicianship courses (111 and 112).
-I'm deeply interested in foregrounding the role of ethnography in teaching and research and questioning various orthodoxies in jazz historiography.
+I'm deeply interested in the role of ethnography in teaching and research and the relationship between jazz historiography and jazz pedagogy.
 Take a course with me.
 We'll have a great time!

 Much of my scholarship focuses on improvisation, African American music, and transnationalism.
 I've written articles and book chapters about the jazz avant garde of the 1960s and what I call "transdiasporic collaborations," projects that activate new ideas about the African diaspora through international collaborations.
 My current book project is titled (Re)Sounding the African Diaspora: Jazz, Improvisation, and Musical Transnationalisms, and investigates the role of improvisation in intercultural encounters through a series of case studies involving African American musicians and musicians from the African continent.
 I'm also currently writing about networked music performance (often called telematics), which involves musicians performing synchronously while distributed across multiple performance sites linked through the Internet.
 In November 2013, I gave a TEDx talk on the subject for the first annual TEDxAmherstCollege.
 You can watch a video of the talk here.